rmngp/apidocs/source/index.md

 improve the relevancy of results by using a more precise analyzer.

-##  Multi-criteria research
+##  Multi-criteria search

-The full text research is good but sometime you want something more precise when you do a research in an API : it's possible.
+The full text search is good but sometime you want something more precise when you do a search in an API : it's possible.

 For exemple, you want to search `la joconde` but you only want to have result that are drawed : you can pass `"joconde AND techniques.name=dessin"` in the `q`